-I'm an academic working at the interface of philosophy of science & social philosophy.
+I'm an academic working at the interface of social philosophy & the philosophy of science.

-My research interests lie at the interface of the philosophy of science, social philosophy and epistemology.
-I’m interested in misinformation and propaganda, free speech theory, the role of science in democratic societies (particularly in policymaking), the role of values in science, ethical issues in communicating science, the relevance of science and empirical research to political/social/moral philosophy, and how we ought to combine or weigh evidence from multiple disciplinary perspectives.
+Broadly, my academic interests lie at the interfaces of philosophy of science, social/political philosophy, and epistemology.
+I’m interested in misinformation and propaganda, free speech theory, the role of science in democratic societies (particularly in policymaking), ethical issues in communicating science, the relevance of science and empirical research to political/social/moral philosophy, and how we ought to combine or weigh evidence from multiple disciplinary perspectives.
 My issues-based interests tend to revolve around climate change and socioeconomic inequality.
 I am also interested in freedom of thought and what it means to have a ‘mind of one’s own’.
-Having spent a lot of time during my PhD thinking about the place of scientific experts in democratic societies, I'm looking forward to turning my attention to thinking about the role of political philosophy and philosophers in our societies in my new role.
+Having spent a lot of time during my PhD thinking about the place of scientific experts in democratic societies, I now spend a lot of time thinking about the role of political philosophy and philosophers in our societies.

 I am also a Research Associate on a project looking at how best, and most ethically, to discuss science with policymakers (PI: Elizabeth Suhay, American University).
-Our project is one of two recipients of a Building Capacity for Science Communication Partnership Award from the U.S. National Academy of Sciences.
+Our project was one of two recipients of a Building Capacity for Science Communication Partnership Award from the U.S. National Academy of Sciences.
 All of the outputs from the project are located here.

-Outside of work I enjoy hiking and I dabble in doing creative things digitally (because sadly, I cannot draw!).
+Outside of work I enjoy checking out Melbourne’s creative scene and getting out into nature.
 One day I'd like to make a film.
-I help run Cinema Politica Newcastle.